National Academies of Sciences, Engineering, and Medicine: The academies

-Program units
+Program centers

-The program units, formerly known as the National Research Council, are collectively the operating arm of the three academies for the purpose of providing objective policy advice.
+The program centers, formerly known as the National Research Council, are collectively the operating arm of the three academies for the purpose of providing objective policy advice.
 Although separately chartered (see above), it falls legally under the overall charter of the National Academy of Sciences, whose ultimate fiduciary body is the NAS Council.
 In actual practice, the NAS Council delegates governing authority to a Governing Board of the National Research Council that is chaired jointly by the presidents of the three academies, with additional members chosen by them or specified in the charters of the academies.

 Under this three-academy umbrella, the program units produce reports that shape policies, inform public opinion, and advance the pursuit of science, engineering, and medicine.

-There are seven major divisions: Division of Behavioral and Social Sciences and Education, Division of Earth and Life Studies, Division of Engineering and Physical Sciences, Health and Medicine Division, Policy and Global Affairs Division, Transportation Research Board, and the Gulf Research Program.
+There are five major program centers: Center for Advancing Science and Technology (CAST); Center for Health, People, and Places (CHPP); the Gulf Research Program; Transportation Research Board, and the Office of International Networks, Cooperation, and Security (INCS).